-- Yes: (1) The board calculates the difference between the average annual compensation of executives and entry-level employees at least annually and (2) either the executive compensation is no more than 25 times the salary of a junior field staff, OR the provider has analyzed why the ration exceeds 25:1 and presented justification for it to the board. - Partially: The provider partially but does not fully meet the conditions for a score of 'yes.'
-For example the board has at some point reviewed the salaries of senior executives but it does not do it every year, or if the ratio of the salary of the highest paid and lowest paid employee exceeds 25:1 and the analysis and justification of these salaries is non-existent or weak. - No: The board has not calculated whether executive compensation is more than 25 times the salary of a junior field staff. - N/A: It is not allowed to score 'N/A.'
+- Yes: (1) The board calculates the difference between the average annual compensation of executives and entry-level employees at least annually and (2) either the executive compensation is no more than 25 times the salary of the lowest paid employee, OR the provider has analyzed why the ratio exceeds 25:1 and presented justification for it to the board. - Partially: The provider partially but does not fully meet the conditions for a score of 'yes.'
+For example the board has at some point reviewed the salaries of senior executives but it does not do it every year, or if the ratio of the salary of the highest paid and lowest paid employee exceeds 25:1 and the analysis and justification of these salaries is weak. - No: The board has not calculated whether executive compensation is more than 25 times the salary of a the lowest paid employee. - N/A: It is not allowed to score 'N/A.'